-All Assembly Points are located are on the lower key stage 2 playground.
+All Assembly Points are located KS1 & KS2 playgrounds.
 The allocation of Assembly Points is detailed in below.

 Only when all students, visitors, staff and other personnel are accounted for and the Headteacher or their deputy has been informed that it is safe can people return to the buildings.